akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 Those 3 third-parties are either sending or receving information to/from the PIM.

 ::: tips
-There are no connection declared here yet?
+There is no connection declared here yet?
 Discover [what a connection is here](what-is-a-connection.html) and then don't hesitate to [create a new one](#create-a-connection)! :wink:
 :::

 # Create a connection